marlenaduleba/goit-markup-hw-08/README.md

 ![screenshot](https://github.com/marlenaduleba/goit-markup-hw-08/blob/main/WebStudio.png)

 This is my first individual project as part of the Fullstack Developer course at GoIT.
-I've used Sass and BEM methodology to create a responsive layout for the "WebStudio" homepage.
+I've used Sass and BEM methodology to create a responsive layout for the WebStudio homepage.
 The project is two-page and meets Mobile-First criteria, includes a mobile menu script, and is configured with GitHub Pages.

 **Technologies**